Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Introduction

-We formulate this detection problem in the framework of quickest change detection (QCD) (see, e.g., \cite{veer-bane-elsevierbook-2013}, \cite{poor-hadj-qcd-book-2009}, and \cite{tart-niki-bass-2014}).
+We formulate the change detection problem in the framework of quickest change detection (QCD) (see, e.g., \cite{veer-bane-elsevierbook-2013}, \cite{poor-hadj-qcd-book-2009}, and \cite{tart-niki-bass-2014}).
 In the QCD problem a decision maker observes a stochastic process over time.
 At some point in time, called the change point, the distribution of the process changes.
 The decision maker has to detect this change in distribution with minimum possible delay, subject to a constraint on false alarms.
 The QCD problem has been formulated in various ways in the literature.
 One prevalent formulation of the QCD problem is as a stochastic optimization problem, where the goal is to find a stopping time on the observed stochastic process so as to minimize a suitable metric on the delay, subject to a suitable metric on the false alarm rate.
 A typical solution is a stopping rule that reduces to a single threshold test, where a sequence of statistics is computed over time, and a change is declared the first time the statistic exceeds a stopping threshold.
 The stopping threshold is chosen to control the rate of false alarms.
 The theoretical foundation for such sequential decision making was laid by Wald; see \cite{wald_book_1947} \cite{wald-wolf-amstat-1948}.
 The Bayesian version of the problem, where a prior on the change point is assumed, is developed in \cite{girs_rubin_1952}, \cite{shir-siamtpa-1963}, and \cite{tart-veer-siamtpa-2005}.
 The QCD problem in non-Bayesian minimax settings has been formulated in \cite{page-biometrica-1954}, \cite{lord-amstat-1971}, \cite{mous-astat-1986}, \cite{ritov-astat-1990}, \cite{lai-ieeetit-1998}.
 In general, an optimal or asymptotically optimal solution to a QCD problem can be obtained only when the pre- and post-change distributions are known to the decision maker, or when the post-change distribution is in a parametric family.
-In the nonparametric setting, the problem in general is not tractable, that is, an optimal solution cannot be obtained.
-As a result, in the nonparametric setting the goal is often less ambitious than to find an optimal solution.
+In the nonparametric setting, an optimal solution is hard to obtain.
+As a result, in the nonparametric setting considered here the goal is often less ambitious than to find an optimal solution.
 Rather, a reasonable procedure is proposed and its properties are established, e.g., consistency, convergence rate, scalability, and so on.
-In this paper we propose a consistent and scalable nonparametric procedure for correlation change detection.
+In this paper we propose a consistent and scalable nonparametric procedure for correlation change detection in a high-dimensional sample starved setting.
+See Section~\ref{sec:Prob} and \ref{sec:SumStat} for details.